The Island Drum

 JACKFRUIT ( Nangka )

-Nangka and Cempedak are different in size and taste as well as inside color.
+Nangka and Cempedak are different in size and taste.

 Jackfruit seeds are edible if boiled.
 They’re a special ingredient for curries too.